HeshanKarunaratne/cka/README.md

 curl http://localhost:8001 -k
 So the proxy will use the credentials from the kubeconfig file to forward the request to the kube API server
 ```

+#### Authorization
+- Below are the different way to of authorizing in Kubernetes
+  - Node
+  - ABAC: Attribute Bases Authorization
+    - You need to edit the policy file everytime you need to make change and restart the kube API server
+  - RBAC: Role Based Authorization
+  - Webhook